 Dr. Lehrman is a composer, writer, and consultant, and has had works performed at Carnegie Hall, at London Festival Hall, at Boston's and San Francisco's Symphony Halls, and on PBS-TV, History Channel, A&E, and Discovery Networks.
 He is one of the leading experts on MIDI and computer music, and was principal author of the definitive college textbook, MIDI For the Professional, which was in print for over 20 years.
 He has been a writer, columnist, and contributing editor for magazines such as Mix, Wired, Keyboard, Sound on Sound, and Electronic Musician.
 As a filmmaker, his work has been shown on PBS and at numerous festivals around the world.
 He has served as a design, documentation, and user-interface consultant for many software and hardware companies including Kurzweil, Avid, Yamaha, Roland, AKG, JBL, Mark of the Unicorn, Synthogy, and Apple.

 Brad Swanson has been teaching the Engineering section of this course.
 We hope to retain him again this fall.
 Brad has extensive experience as a mixer and production manager for groups like The Bad Plus and Dawn of MIDI, and is a product development manager for iZotope.
-He is an accomplished musician and technologist with a bachelor's from Shenandoah Conservatory and a masters from the Sound Recording Technology program at UMass Lowellm where he studied with, among others, Tom Bates, the original professor of this course.
+He is an accomplished musician and technologist with a bachelor's from Shenandoah Conservatory and a masters from the Sound Recording Technology program at UMass Lowell where he studied with, among others, Tom Bates, the original professor of this course.
 Brad has over a decade of experience teaching music technology.

 |WHAT ELSE DO I NEED TO KNOW?||